Quantum-Informed Machine Learning for Predicting Spatiotemporal Chaos with Practical Quantum Advantage: RESULTS

 \subsection{Kuramoto-Sivashinsky equation}

 We first apply our QIML framework to learn the solution of the Kuramoto-Sivashinsky equation, which is given by:

 where $u(x,t)$ denotes a scalar field representing the state of the system, with $u: [0, L] \times [0, \infty) \rightarrow \mathbb{R},$ $x \in [0, L]$ representing the spatial domain and $t \in [0, \infty)$ the time; $ \nu $ and $ \mu $ are constants which are set to 1 for this study.
 The spatial domain is discretised using $N = 512$ equidistant grid points.
-Raw data are generated as described in Supplementary Information~S4.1.
+Raw data are generated as described in Supplementary S3.
 The dataset consists of $1200$ trajectories, where each trajectory is made up of $2,000$ time frames.
 The spatial domain for each frame is discretised using $512$ grid points.
 We partition the trajectories chronologically into \(80\,\%\) training, \(10\,\%\) validation, and \(10\,\%\) test sets.
-For this system, both the classical Koopman surrogate (without Q-prior) and the main QIML model (with Q-prior) are trained for $500$ epochs.
-The Q-prior for the QIML configuration is generated by a QCBM using $10$ qubits ($2^{10}=1\,024$ basis states) and \(120\) trainable parameters.
-Full architectural and training details for both configurations are provided in Supplementary Information S7.
+For this system, both the classical Koopman machine learning (without Q-Prior) and the main QIML model (with Q-Prior) are trained for $500$ epochs.
+The Q-Prior for the QIML configuration is generated by a sample-based quantum generator using $10$ qubits ($2^{10}=1\,024$ basis states) and \(120\) trainable parameters.
+Full architectural and training details for both configurations are provided in Supplementary S7.